10-Story Power Plant

-The Redding Power Plant is a state-of-the-art facility that generates electricity through the burning of natural gas.
+The Redding Power Plant, in Redding, CA, is a state-of-the-art facility that generates electricity through the burning of natural gas.
 The plant has expanded over the years to meet the demands of a growing community.
-A recent addition is a 58' Series-F lift developed by PFlow Industries.
+Part of that expansion was a 58' Series F lift developed by PFlow Industries.

 The catalyst blocks are used for the facility’s Selective Catalytic Reduction unit (SCR), a sophisticated air treatment and emissions control system.
 A block, riding in a cart, begins its ascent at the ground level.
 The catalyst cart is transported onto the lift conveyor by a series of coordinated moves between both the carriage mounted conveyor and the ground level conveyor.
 Once on the carriage, the catalyst block ascends to the desired elevation where it is pushed into its designated building receptacle.
 This process is repeated at each of the 10 elevations and is reversed when removing the catalyst carts from the building.